We’ve all tweaked our funny bone. It’s not exactly a great feeling, is it?

 So, it’s not carpal tunnel syndrome?

-Here’s the difference: cubital tunnel syndrome is an ulnar nerve problem, while carpal tunnel syndrome deals with the median nerve.
+Here’s the difference: cubital tunnel syndrome is an ulnar nerve problem, while tunnel syndromecarpal deals with the median nerve.
 And that’s a difference you can feel.
 With carpal tunnel, for example, you’ll feel it in your larger fingers (thumb, index, middle and ring).
 And with cubital tunnel syndrome, that sensation is specific to your pinky and ring fingers.

 In Dr. Becker’s experience, many patients often think they have carpal tunnel when they don’t.
 This often happens because of an initial misdiagnosis.